Paul Krumpe

-Paul Krumpe (born March 4, 1963 in Torrance, California) is an American former soccer player and current coach.
+Paul Krumpe (born March 4, 1963 in Torrance, California) is an American former soccer defender and current coach.
 He spent two seasons in the Major Indoor Soccer League, two in the Western Soccer Alliance and two in the American Professional Soccer League.
 He was a member of the U.S. national team at the 1990 FIFA World Cup.
 He is currently an assistant coach of the Loyola Marymount University (LMU) men's soccer team after serving as head coach from 1998 to 2021.

 High school and college

 Krumpe was born and grew up in Torrance, California and attended West High School there.
-He attended UCLA where he was a four-year starter on the school’s men’s NCAA soccer team.
-In 1985, Krumpe’s senior year, UCLA defeated American University 1–0 in 8 overtimes in the championship game.
+He attended UCLA where he was a four-year starter on the school's men's NCAA soccer team.
+In 1985, Krumpe's senior year, UCLA defeated American University 1–0 in 8 overtimes in the championship game.
 In that game, Krumpe was co-captain for UCLA and assisted on the winning goal.
 He graduated from UCLA in the spring of 1986 with a B.S. degree in Aerospace Engineering.